MarkosKon/compare-object-field/README.md

 or you can use the already **implemented method**:
 ```
-import { setupFilters } from "compare-object-field"
+import { initializeOperations } from "compare-object-field"

-const addFilters = addOperations(operations); // this can be saved for later, it's an initialization.
+const addFilters = initializeOperations(operations); // this can be saved for later, it's an initialization.

 const allFiltersTrue = true;
 const satisfiesFilters = addFilters(currentFilters, allFiltersTrue);